CNC Machining Services: Definition, Process, and Equipments

 Converting the CAD file to a CNC program

-A CNC machine is compatible with computer-aided manufacturing software that can turn the 3D part into a CNC machine-specific code.
+A CNC machine is compatible with computer-aided manufacturing software that helps in defining and specifying machining operations, turning the 3D part into a CNC machine-specific code.
 This code tells the machines how to move the cutting tool, adjust speeds during, rotate, move machining parts, angles and depths of cut, etc.

 Here's an overview of the process: